MonnierThomas/corrosion_recognition/README.md

 Algorithm: `src/image_scraping/image_scraping.py`

 In order to use a CNN, we must have a dataset to train, test and validate our algorithm.
 Problem is, DiAfrica does not have a database with images of corroded and uncorroded materials.
 Besides, websites collecting datasets all over the globe such as Kaggle are missing corrosion / uncorrosion dataset.
 As such dataset is unavailable, we must therefore succeed in downloading images from the web in order to have our own database.
 The first approach was to retrieve an amount of data of about 2,000 images (1,000 images of corroded materials, 1,000 images of uncorroded materials).
+Sadly, we are not able to share our collected dataset for obvious private reasons.

 To do so, we used a webdriver, the Selenium module and we wrote an algorithm to download images by keywords from Google Images (script_ruler.py).
 Among the keywords we used:
 - corrosion